Azure/AppService/_posts/2020-08-03-ab_testing_app_service.md

 ### (Optional) Deploy PR's to staging slots

 To do A/B testing with App Service, you need at least two slots: production and staging (which map to the A and B versions).
 However, you can also spin up a staging slot for Pull Requests to your main tracking branch.
-This allows your teammates to see Pull Requests deployed to a staging server, and makes it easy to try the changes live.
-Even more powerful, you can route a percentage of your traffic to these PR's as well.
+This allows your teammates to see the requested changes deployed to a staging server and makes it easy to try the changes live.
+Even more powerful, you can route a percentage of your traffic to these deployed PR's as well.

 You can set up the automation for this process using GitHub Actions.
 It requires two workflow files: one to create the slot and deploy the Pull Request contents, and another to delete the slot once the PR has been closed.
 We put together example workflows for this, [check them out in this repository](https://github.com/JasonFreeberg/create-and-delete-slots).

 ## Summary

-In this article you instrumented your client-side code or HTML templates.
+In this article, you instrumented your client-side code or HTML templates.
 In the next article you will instrument your backend code.
 We are considering building this functionality into the default behavior of the App Insights SDK (so you don't have to create your own TelemetryInitializer).
 If you have thoughts on this guide, please comment below and share!
-Your input will help us improve this whole scenario.
+Your input will help us improve this whole story.